About

 Shabbat & Hackathon Schedule

-Times are approximate and will be adjusted based on Shabbat times.
+Times are approximate and may be adjusted.

 Friday

-11:00 AM - 3:00 PM: Check-In
+11:00 AM - 4:00 PM: Check-In

 Check-in starts at the Hopkins Hillel's Smokler Center for Jewish Life at 3109 N Charles St, Baltimore.

-4:30 - 5:30 PM: Mincha and Kabbalat Shabbat
+5:30 - 6:30 PM: Mincha and Kabbalat Shabbat

 Davening and programming for the rest of the night continues at Hillel.

-Candle lighting will be at 4:40 PM.
+Candle lighting is at 5:46 PM.

 6:30 PM: Dinner

-8:00 PM: Tisch
+8:00 PM: Icebreakers and Tisch

 Shabbat Day